 While rare, breastfed infants can develop food allergies.
 Talk to your baby’s pediatrician if you suspect your infant has food allergies.

-Hypoallergenic formulas are formulas that have been clinically tested to virtually eliminate allergic reactions in most babies allergic to cow's milk protein.
+Hypoallergenic infant formulas are formulas that have been clinically tested to virtually eliminate allergic reactions in most babies allergic to cow's milk protein.

-Some hypoallergenic formulas are made with cow's milk protein that is broken down into tiny pieces to virtually eliminate allergic reactions in cow’s milk protein-allergic babies.
+Some hypoallergenic infant formulas are made with cow's milk protein that is broken down into tiny pieces to virtually eliminate allergic reactions in cow’s milk protein-allergic babies.

 Discuss with your pediatrician whether a hypoallergenic formula may be right for your baby.